obaker8/blog/_posts/2018-03-07-Why-Furevery-is-the-App-for-All-Dog-Parents.md

 Our mobile app for dog parents is now available across Ontario.
 Furevery connects our community of dog lovers with professional dog businesses and local dog-friendly social events.
 Whether you're looking for a reputable veterinarian or a trusty dog daycare, Furevery is your local guide to finding just the right place to care for, train, groom, spoil or socialize your dog.

-<i>It can be stressful being a dog parent, sometimes you aren’t always aware of everything that’s available in your area.
+It can be stressful being a dog parent, sometimes you aren’t always aware of everything that’s available in your area.
 With Furevery it’s easy to search for exactly what you’re looking for.
-Now that Furevery has launched Ontario wide, it’s time to discuss some of the features it has.</i> On Furevery you can:
+Now that Furevery has launched Ontario wide, it’s time to discuss some of the features it has.
+<br>On Furevery you can:

 **REGISTER YOUR BUSINESS**
 <br>By registering your business with Furevery, several pet parents across ontario will be able to see your business and review it.
 Having a business profile is a great way to advertise and you can also promote your business so it appears before others.

 **CREATE YOUR PET PROFILE**